 Materials Used to Felt Faux Birch Bark

 To create a faux birch bark from felt you will need:

 Continue to 3 of 10 below.

-- Sheets or yardage of felt fabric. - I used wool felt but you can with care use the polyester craft felts, although they are not as easy to work with for this technique.
+- Sheets or yardage of felt fabric.
+Wool felt is ideal, or with care, you can use the polyester craft felts, although they are not as easy to work with for this technique.
 Try a local yarn shop or felting supplier for sheets of felt fabric.
-You will need a sheet of white or cream for the outer bark and 'flesh' or light orange for the inner bark if you want to make that as well.
+You will need a sheet of white or cream for the outer bark and "flesh" or light orange for the inner bark if you want to make that as well.

-- Wool or Silk Roving - I used black, off white and white wool... roving and some fine grey yarn.
+- Wool or silk roving.
+You can use black, off white and white wool roving and some fine grey yarn.
 You can use soft natural yarns instead of roving if you have them on hand.
 For smaller scale projects you can use crewel or tapestry wools or embroidery threads.

 03 of 10

 Sample Photo of Birch Bark

 This photo of birch bark shows the shading on the main bark and some of the many types of lines on the bark.
 While the lines are randomly placed, they are all in straight lines or lines with "dots."
 The older the bark is (the wider the girth of the tree at that point) the more dark lines the bark will have.

 If you wish, you can make faux birch bark by laying down lines of acrylic paint onto cream colored or white paper, or layers of tissue paper.